We often focus our attention on Methylation and not really Demethylation. What is the difference?

 The whole process of Demethylation is involved in genomic imprinting during embryonic development as well as the function of many other enzymes and ROS (Reactive Oxygen Species) within the body.
 But also in epigenetic expression and wiping out the epigenetic memory of DNA in certain cells so that they can be reprogrammed which is very important during embryonic development.

-TET (Ten-eleven Translocation) enzymes are involved in demethylation and require nutrients to function which includes:
+TET (Ten-eleven Translocation) enzymes are involved in demethylation and require nutrients to function which include:

 - Vitamin C